SkillsFundingAgency/das-shared-packages/SFA.DAS.Validation/README.md

 # SFA.DAS.Validation

-Automatic model validation for MVC applications that are using the OMIOMO (one model in, one model out) & PRG (Post/Redirect/Get) patterns.
+Automatic model validation for MVC applications that are using the OMIOMO (One Model In, One Model Out) & PRG (Post/Redirect/Get) patterns.

 ## Configuration